oroinc/documentation/user_guide/workflow_management.rst

   :header: "**Field**","**Description**"
   :widths: 10, 30

-  "**Warning Message**","A piece of text that will be displayed every time a user is about to perform a transition."
+  "**Warning Message**","A piece of text that will be displayed every time a user is about to perform the transition."
   "**Button icon**","Icon used when displaying the transition button" "**Button Style**","Choose the transition button style from the dropdown."